 This series of articles is made up of short text deliberately.
-I will soon include more modern writers but like the brief summary of Ed McBain I am steeped in nostalgia when it comes to crime fiction.
-Joseph Wambaugh is an ex cop who wrote some blockbuster stuff in the 1970s but then went on solidly for years.
+I will soon include more modern writers, but like the brief summary of Ed McBain I am steeped in nostalgia when it comes to crime fiction.
+Joseph Wambaugh is an ex cop who wrote some blockbuster stuff in the 1970s and then went on solidly for years.

 This was a time of mass novel consumption and a time before there was any skewed political element to police procedural tales.
 Wambaugh used his inside knowledge and gritty style to give Hill Street Blues type life to the page.